caps-tum/mt4g/README.md

 ### Output

 Benchmark results are printed as JSON.
+With `-j`/`--json` the final output is additionally saved as `<GPU_NAME>.json` in the current working directory.
 When graph, raw or report output is enabled the files are written to a directory named after the detected GPU.
 The `--report` flag writes a `README.md` containing the JSON summary and embeds all generated graphs with links to raw data.

 ## Repository layout